hashicorp/terraform-provider-vault/website/docs/d/generic_secret.html.md

 recorded in RFC3339 format UTC.
-This can be used to approximate the absolute time represented by `lease_duration`, though users must allow for any clock drift and response latency relative to the Vault server. (_provided only as a convenience_).
+This can be used to approximate the absolute time represented by `lease_duration`, though users must allow for any clock drift and response latency relative to the Vault server. _Provided only as a convenience_.

 * `lease_renewable` - `true` if the lease can be renewed using Vault's `sys/renew/{lease-id}` endpoint.
 Terraform does not currently support lease